 Employees in Norway enjoy protections against discrimination based on age, religion, sexual orientation, gender expression, and race.

 Common questions that could come up during the hiring process include the minimum wage, overtime rates, and guaranteed paid time off.
 Remote can help you offer a complete, competitive, and compliant benefits package to your employees in Norway.

 There’s no government-mandated minimum wage in Norway.
 Employers are free to bargain with unions and individuals, depending on the role and industry.
 Despite the lack of a minimum wage, Norway has one of the highest average wages in the world, at around 640,000 NOK, equivalent to over $75,000.

 The average salary in Oslo, Norway is currently around 31000 NOK per month after taxes as of 2021.
 That is around 3600 USD per month, and one of the highest average salaries for any European capital.

-- We can help you get a new employee started in Norway fast.
-The minimum onboarding time we need is only 10 days.
-During this time, Remote handles all the paperwork to get your new employee up and running as quickly as possible.
+We can help you get a new employee started in Norway fast.
+The minimum onboarding time we need is only 4 working days.

 Competitive benefits package in Norway